-Janet Skeslien Charles is the award-winning author of Moonlight in Odessa and The Paris Library.
+Janet Skeslien Charles is the award-winning author of Moonlight in Odessa, The Paris Library and Miss Morgan’s Book Brigade.
 Moonlight in Odessa is her first novel.
 It was chosen as a top ten debut novel by Publishers Weekly and as book of the month by National Geographic Traveler magazine.

 Janet first became interested in the incredible true story of the librarians who stood up to the Nazi “Book Protector” when she worked as the program’s manager at the American Library in Paris.
 Her novel The Paris Library was an instant New York Times Best Seller and named Most Anticipated Book of the Year by Library Journal and Goodreads.